SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-hideCloseButton.md

         }
     }
     @Tab("visionOS") {
-        On visionOS, the close button, styled with ``SKNavigationButtonStyle``, appears as a circular button with an `xmark` icon in the top-right corner when visible.
+        On visionOS, the `hideCloseButton` option controls the visibility of a circular close button with an `xmark` icon in the top-right corner, styled with `SKNavigationButtonStyle`.
+This is crucial for spatial interfaces, where clear dismissal enhances immersion.
+Hiding the button ensures controlled dismissal for critical mixed reality tasks.
         @TabNavigator {
             @Tab("visionOS 26 and Newer") {
-                The close button is a circular button with a gray background and an accent color `xmark` icon, using only the image if both image and text are provided.
+                For visionOS 26 and newer, the close button is a circular button with a gray background and an accent color `xmark` icon, using only the image if both are provided.
+Setting `.hideCloseButton(true)` requires programmatic dismissal, ideal for immersive 3D sheets.
                 @Row(numberOfColumns: 2) {
                     @Column(size: 1) {
                         @Image(source: "Documentation-Styling-SKSheetOptions-HideCloseButton-Showing-visionOS26", alt: "Close Button Visible") {